 In 2014, a group of York students founded Deus Ex Machina, the school’s FIRST Robotics Competition (FRC) team.
 Our team went on to win the Rookie All-Star Award and advanced to the international championship in St. Louis, Missouri.
 Since then, we have continued to learn and challenge ourselves to reach new goals.
 In 2017, we received the GM Industrial Design Award at the Silicon Valley Regional, one of only two design awards given at arguably the most competitive regional event in the country.
 The 2018 season was the first time we got to experience what it means to be a strong player on the field, often carrying our alliance partners and taking on the most complicated tasks in the game.
 At the end of the 2018 season, we elected a head captain and created an organizational structure with various subgroups.
 This new structure offered experienced students the chance to become teachers as they facilitated the training of new members through peer-to-peer sharing of knowledge.

-We are entering the 2022 FRC season with three FRC-experienced students and a number of new students who spent the last year learning about robotics remotely.
-Our team roster includes 19 students, two faculty mentors, and one outside mentor.
-The team consists of numerous student-led divisions—software, design, manufacturing, construction, and more—and is already working to tackle the 2022 FRC challenge, Rapid React.
-We are registered to compete at the Monterey Bay Regional (March 23-26) and the Silicon Valley Regional (April 7-10).
+We are entering the 2023 FRC season with three FRC-experienced students and a number of new students who spent the last year learning about robotics remotely.
+Our team roster includes 24 students, two faculty mentors, and one outside mentor.
+The team consists of numerous student-led divisions—software, design, manufacturing, construction, and more—and is already working to tackle the 2023 FRC challenge, Charged Up.
+We are registered to compete at the Monterey Bay Regional (March 29-April 1) and the Silicon Valley Regional (April 5-8).